Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 ### Dealing with a high path count

-*Control flow splitting* is a natural area to consider when the path count of a rule is hight.
+*Control flow splitting* is a natural area to consider when the path count of a rule is high.
 When applying this technique, the Certora Prover internally divides each verification condition into smaller subproblems and attempts to solve them separately.
 For a more detailed explanation, see {ref}`control-flow-splitting`.